martinmounir/martinportfolio/README.md

 - 💻 Projects
 - 🛠 Skills
-- 📚 Education
 - 📄 Resume
 - 📬 Contact Information

-The portfolio reflects my journey as a Computer Science student and aspiring software engineer.
+The portfolio reflects my journey as a Computer Science student and aspiring Web Developer.

 ---